Nobody actually wants software integration.

 Best of all, the synergy between Shopify Plus and AvaTax creates an exceptional experience for the merchant, who has a complex job to do making sure sales taxes are correctly collected on their orders.

 Every cross-product experience is different, and every cross-product experience will not eventually get to a fully-realized "brand" integration.
 Cross-product experiences only need to be as sophisticated as is required to get the user's job done.

 But, pay attention!
 What you (software vendor) think is getting the user's job done and what the user thinks may differ.

 It's also not a straight line that is consistently applied to every case.
 While generally speaking, you shouldn't try to tackle UI integration before mastering data integration, these aren't hard rules.
 The extent to which each layer applies to a given case (including whether it does at all) is unique and should be considered as such.

-This is merely a framework for how you should think about establishing and maturing inter-product experiences.
+This is merely a framework for how you should think about establishing and maturing cross-product experiences.
 It's not a recipe.